-The areas of the site affected by the work will be excavated, filled and graded to match the levels established for the package boiler plant building.
-Contaminated soil will be excavated and disposed to an approved disposal area.
+The areas of the site affected by the work will be excavated, filled and graded to match the levels established for the existing Annex building.
 The edges of all filled and excavated areas will be sloped and drained to give stable profiles.
 Excess excavated material will be disposed off in approved areas outside the site boundary.